fsw/eve/README.md

-Very Simple PHP Framework.
+Simple PHP 5.4 Framework.

-It is designed to be easily embeddble into working PHP solutions.

-For a Quick Start Guide please see tests/site1.php file.
+For an example / quick start guide please see tests/blog folder.